Department Head: Dr. L. Joe Morgan, firstname.lastname@example.org

 Prerequisite(s): GY 307.

-Training in advanced Geographic Information Systems (GIS) techniques using spatial data collection, project design, and implementation.
+Training in advanced Geographic Information Systems (GIS) techniques using spatial data collection, project design, geospatial modeling, data management, and implementation.
+This course examines the use of GIS to solve real-world spatial problems.
 This course will require a project to be designed and implemented by the student with pre-approval of instructor.
-For graduate credit, the the project must be completely self-contained and, as a deliverable, must include final map plotted at 24"x36" containing accurate symbology and registration and follow all general cartographic principles.
+For graduate credit, the project must be completely self-contained and, as a deliverable, must include final map plotted at 24"x36" containing accurate symbology and registration and follow all general cartographic principles.

 Undergraduate Prerequisite: GIS 451.
 Graduate This course introduces students to the fundamentals of map composition, map layout and design, chart creation, and data classification.
 The student should be able to produce aesthetically accurate and meaningful maps, charts, and cartograms to display and define results of spatial analytics.
 For graduate level, an additional project or paper must be completed (at the discretion of the faculty member).
 The project must incorporate design principles, cartographic layout or a unique approach to Geo-visualization.

 Undergraduate Prerequisite: GIS 451 or equivalent.
 Graduate This course covers multiple methods of capturing data, acquiring and importing existing spatial data (both raster and vector) into geographic information systems, and deriving spatial information from these data.
 This includes manipulation and management of spatial data from various platforms, devices, and sources.
 For graduate credit, the student must develop a project using various data types (vector, raster, LiDAR, etc.) and produce a complete and self-contained project.
 The student will also be required to present the project to a public forum (class, lecture, colloquium, etc.)